What Are Your Most Fertile Days?

-Knowing your basal temperature not only helps you know what your fertile days are to get pregnant, but also to be able to keep them in mind when on natural birth control methods.
-In fact, it is one of the oldest systems there is.
+Knowing your basal temperature not only helps you determine which days are your fertile days, but also to be able to keep them in mind when on natural birth control methods.
+In fact, it’s one of the oldest systems there is.

-Basal temperature is always measured when your body is at rest, right when you wake up if possible, and with a thermometer that is as exact as possible.
+Basal temperature is always measured when your body is at rest, right when you wake up if possible, and with a thermometer that’s as exact as possible.

 - Not sleeping for three hours beforehand or insomnia.